blanketops/environments/README.md

 BlanketOps Environments is the core resolution engine behind the BlanketOps Environments platform.
 It provides deterministic domain logic for Kubernetes-native software delivery — transforming structured Custom Resources into stable, governed execution plans.

-This repository contains **pure domain and resolution logic only**.
-It does not run standalone and does not include controllers or transport layers.

 ---

 ## 🧭 About BlanketOps